webforge-labs/cms/README.md

 ## Sponsoring

 A big thank you to [BrowserStack.com](https://www.browserstack.com) for sponsoring a free Live account, that allows us to test on Iphones and other devices.

+## BC Breaks for 1.7.x

+- A link in the CMS adds and activates the tab with one click (instead of two).
+So calling tabs.open() was changed. add and select will still work.

 ## BC Breaks for 1.6.x